tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Thoughts example app.md

 # Thoughts example app

-Thoughts is an example app that showcases how to build and test your code with Canopy, as well as other best practices for modern app development.
+Thoughts is a sample app that shows how to build and test your code with Canopy, and illustrates several other best practices for modern app development.

 ## Overview